YoussefZidan/media-rules/README.md

+In this article I will share with you my experience with responsive design using css [@media Rules](https://www.w3schools.com/cssref/css3_pr_mediaquery.asp).

+Before you start adding responsiveness into your app, You have to ask your self:
+Am I going to design the app in **Mobile First**  or **Desktop First**?

-Here are the [@media Rules](https://www.w3schools.com/cssref/css3_pr_mediaquery.asp) that I personally use to fit all possible devices and screen sizes.
+Here are the @media rules that I personally use to fit all possible devices and screen sizes.

 > Sizes from Chrome device toolbar.

+## Desktop First

 ``` css
 /* ================ Desktop First ================ */